bonagiripraneeth07/FarmForeCast/README.md

-FARMFORECAST is a user-friendly web application that assists individuals with no agricultural experience by providing insights into agricultural seasons and real-time city-specific weather conditions.
+FARMFORECAST is a user-friendly web application that assists individuals with little to  no agricultural experience by providing insights into agricultural seasons and real-time city-specific weather conditions.
 Utilizing Google's Gemini AI, the platform evaluates whether current weather is favorable for farming, helping users make informed decisions for better crop management and planning.